-For time-vesting options and RSUs that were outstanding at the time of the June 23, 2016 and October 22, 2018 dividend, and are expected to vest in 2019 and beyond, the Company intends to make dividend payments as these time-vesting options and RSUs vest.
-Pursuant to the 2014 Plan, if the Company is unable to make those payments, it may instead elect to reduce the per share exercise price of each such option by an amount equal to the dividend amount in lieu of making the applicable option payment.
-As such, the Company's dividends are not considered declared and payable and are not accrued as a liability in the Company's Consolidated Balance Sheet as of March 30, 2019.
+For time-based options and RSUs that were outstanding on the dividend dates of June 23, 2016 and October 22, 2018 and that are expected to vest in fiscal year 2019 and beyond, we intend to make dividend payments as these time-based options and RSUs vest.
+Pursuant to the 2014 Plan, if we are unable to make those payments, we may instead elect to reduce the per share exercise price of each such option by an amount equal to the dividend amount in lieu of making the applicable option payment.
+As such, our dividends are not considered declared and payable and are not accrued as a liability in our condensed consolidated balance sheet as of June 29, 2019.
+We paid an immaterial amount of dividends during the 13 and 26 weeks ended June 29, 2019, which was included in the stock-based compensation expense.